 Dr. Jason Gaines teaches Hebrew Bible, Jewish studies, and religious studies at Smith College in Massachusetts and Fairfield University in Connecticut.
+This fall, he will begin as a Visiting Assistant Professor of Jewish Studies at Tulane University in New Orleans.
 He has also taught Judaism at Mount Holyoke College in South Hadley, Mass., and biblical studies at College of the Holy Cross in Worcester, Mass.
 Fortress Press recently published his first book, The Poetic Priestly Source.

 In May 2013, he received a PhD from Brandeis University in Near Eastern and Judaic Studies, specializing in Hebrew Bible and the Ancient Near East.
 His dissertation, Poetic Features in Priestly Narrative Texts, was awarded the Nahum and Anne Glatzer Endowed Prize in Near Eastern and Judaic Studies; he also received an Andrew W. Mellon Dissertation Completion Fellowship.
 In addition, he holds a Master’s in Near Eastern and Judaic Studies from Brandeis and a BA from Sarah Lawrence College.
 In 2003-04, Jason studied at The Hebrew University of Jerusalem.

 At Brandeis, Jason served as a Lecturer in Near Eastern and Judaic Studies, teaching Biblical Hebrew, and as a Lecturer in Education, conducting graduate seminars on biblical literature.
 He has also taught Bible and mythology at the Rabbinical School of Hebrew College and at Prozdor Hebrew High School in Newton, Mass.